-During the quarter under review, six auctions were conducted by Bank of Tanzania in which a total of TZS 964 billion was offered against offered amount of TZS 833.7 billion offered during the same quarter last year and TZS 1.183 trillion offered during the last quarter of 2017.
-Despite reduced returns on the papers, investors' appetite remained high and auctions received bids worthy TZS 1.672 trillion while central bank took only TZS 958 billion leaving other investors unsuccessful.
+During the quarter under review, six auctions were conducted by Bank of Tanzania in which a total of TZS 964 Billion was offered against offered amount of TZS 833.7 Billion during the same quarter last year and TZS 1.183 Trillion during the last quarter of 2017.
+Despite decline in the yield on the papers, investors' appetite remained high and auctions received bids worthy TZS 1.672 Trillion while Central Bank took only TZS 958 Billion leaving other bidders unfilled.
 However, oversubscription rate reduced from 95.4% the previous quarter to 73.5% in the quarter under review.